International relations since 1989: COVID

-In 2020, the COVID-19 pandemic quickly spread to over 200 countries and territories in the world.
+In 2020 the COVID-19 pandemic quickly spread to over 200 countries and territories in the world.
 This pandemic has caused severe global economic disruption, including the largest global recession since the Great Depression.
 It led to postponement or cancellation of sporting, religious, political and cultural events, widespread supply shortages, leading to panic buying, and decreased emissions of pollutants and greenhouse gases.
 Many countries have mandatory lockdowns on public movement, and there have been more than 600 million cases, resulting in more than 6 million deaths.

 United States

-During the presidency of Donald Trump, U.S. foreign policy was noted for its unpredictability and reneging on prior international commitments, upending diplomatic conventions, embracing political and economic brinkmanship with most adversaries, and straining relations with traditional allies.
+During the first presidency of Donald Trump, U.S. foreign policy was noted for its unpredictability and reneging on prior international commitments, upending diplomatic conventions, embracing political and economic brinkmanship with most adversaries, and straining relations with traditional allies.
 Trump's "America First" policy pursued nationalist foreign policy objectives and prioritized bilateral relations over multinational agreements.
 As president, Trump described himself as a nationalist while espousing isolationist, non-interventionist, and protectionist views; he personally praised some populist, neo-nationalist, illiberal, and authoritarian governments, while antagonizing others, as administration diplomats nominally continued to pursue pro-democracy ideals abroad.

-The presidency of Joe Biden emphasizes repairing the U.S.'s alliances, which had been damaged under the Trump administration,Phil Stewart, Idrees Ali & Robin Emmott, In NATO debut, Biden's Pentagon aims to rebuild trust damaged by Trump, Reuters (February 15, 2021). and returning the U.S. to a "position of trusted leadership" among world democracies to counter challenges from Russia and China.Paul Sonne, To counter China and Russia, Biden has said he will strengthen alliances, Washington Post (December 9, 2020).David E. Sanger, Steven Erlanger and Roger Cohen, Biden Tells Allies 'America Is Back,' but Macron and Merkel Push Back, New York Times (February 19, 2021).
-As president, Biden has sought to strengthen the transatlantic alliance between the U.S. and Europe, and he recommitted the U.S. to the NATO alliance and collective security.
+The presidency of Joe Biden emphasized repairing US alliances, which had been damaged under the Trump administration, and returning the U.S. to a "position of trusted leadership" among world democracies to counter challenges from Russia and China.
+As president, Biden sought to strengthen the transatlantic alliance between the U.S. and Europe, and he recommitted the U.S. to the NATO alliance and collective security.
 Biden returned the U.S. to the Paris Climate Agreement and has taken other steps to combat climate change.
-His administration emphasizes international cooperation to combat the COVID-19 pandemic,Aamer Madhani, Biden rolling out plan for $4 billion global vaccine effort, Associated Press (February 19, 2021). as well as U.S. defenses against foreign-sponsored cyberattacks and cyberespionage.Christopher Bing & Joseph Menn, After big hack of U.S. government, Biden enlists 'world class' cybersecurity team, Reuters (January 22, 2021).
+His administration emphasized international cooperation to combat the COVID-19 pandemic, as well as U.S. defenses against foreign-sponsored cyberattacks and cyberespionage.